Home

 To achieve a perfect show pose and confidence in being handled, clicker training has proved to be a fast, gentle and effective method for training a show dog.

-Whatever are the results of the dog shows you attend, always treat your dog like the Best in Show.
 The competition can be very stressful for whippets and we must remember that after all they compete only because we ask them to.
 Regardless of the results in the show ring our dogs must remain first and foremost our friends and companions.